 Normally, the walls of the vagina stay lubricated with a thin layer of clear fluid.
-The hormone estrogen helps maintain that fluid and keeps the lining of your vagina healthy, thick, and elastic.
+The hormone estrogen helps maintain that fluid and keeps the lining of the vagina healthy, thick and elastic.
 A drop in estrogen levels reduces the amount of moisture available.
 This can happen after menopause or at any age from a number of different causes.

 Estrogen levels can also drop because of:

 Childbirth and breastfeeding

 Radiation or chemotherapy treatment for cancer